johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Sharing treasure ###

 This is one of the secrets to living a truly *Messianic* life, which many people seem never to properly discover or experience.
-It is not in hoarding the treasure of our knowledge, relationship and communion with God, but in sowing and sharing it with others, both within and beyond our own communities, that we discover and realise our vocation and our authentic being.
+It is not in hoarding the treasure of our knowledge, relationship and communion with God, but in sowing and sharing it with others, both within and beyond our own communities, that we discover and realise our vocation and authentic being.

 Yet, while a farmer recognises that some seed may fall onto rocky or difficult ground, it is never his intention to sow the seed wastefully.
 In the same way, our spiritual treasure is not to be wasted or cast away carelessly.
 It is too precious to be squandered upon those who do not appreciate its value and will not use it wisely.